 Look what I found in my draft!
 I intended to post this sometime in August 2015 but can't remember what held me back.
-Anyway, I am glad I didn’t post it then because; my state of confusion was 100%!
+Anyway, I am glad I didn’t post it then because; my state of confusion was on 100% high!
 My level of confusion should be at about 45% now meaning, that I might be wrong about some of the things I would say in this post.

 Let’s look at marriage from the biblical standpoint a little…